History of Metallica in Timeline

 February 7, 2012: Announcement of Orion Music + More Festival

-On February 7, 2012, Metallica announced the creation of a new music festival called Orion Music + More, scheduled for June 23 and 24, 2012, in Atlantic City, where Metallica would perform "The Black Album" and "Ride the Lightning" in their entirety.
+On February 7, 2012, Metallica announced the creation of a new music festival called Orion Music + More, which was scheduled to take place on June 23 and 24, 2012, in Atlantic City, with Metallica headlining and performing 'The Black Album' and 'Ride the Lightning' in their entirety.

-In July 2012, Ulrich mentioned in an interview that Metallica would not release its new album until at least early 2014.
+In July 2012, Ulrich stated in an interview with Canadian radio station 99.3 The Fox that Metallica would not release its new album until at least early 2014.

 September 20, 2012: Announcement of Quebec Magnetic DVD